 Life goes on!
 We were being swept along with the excitement of meeting each other’s families, making arrangements for Pre-Cana so that our marriage would have the best start with God at the center, and hand-in-hand visiting the stores to check out the many details we would need to set up house and begin our lives together.

 Don’s folks had a huge extended family, some in England and some nearby.
-His father had, I think, about sixteen siblings, and his mother had, I think, about eighteen siblings.
-They were hard working people who came from England and Ireland to start a new life in America.
+His father had about sixteen siblings, and his mother had about eighteen.
+They were hard-working people who came from England and Ireland to start a new life in America.
 Some of his mother’s siblings came to America also, and now made up the large family network during holidays and family events.

 My family, by contrast, had been settled in America for a few generations.
-The home I grew up in was built by my father’s parents and was bought by my father when his two brother’s moved out.
+The home I grew up in was built by my father’s parents and was bought by my father when his two brothers moved out.
 All three had been left without parents at an early age.
-Their mother died from pneumonia sometime in her thirties and their father died after being assaulted in his driveway one evening.
-The police never found out who gave him the beating, but the three brothers were left without their sole parent when they were still very young.
+Their mother died from pneumonia sometime in her forties and their father died a few years later after being assaulted in his driveway one evening.
+The police never found out who gave him the beating, but the three brothers were left without any parents when they were still very young.
 My father had quit school when his mother died so that he could help his father with the family’s responsibilities.
-His two younger brothers eventually went into the military service, agreeing that my father was the one who could buy the house and raise his family there.
-Uncle H lived with his wife and two sons in a nearby town.
+His two younger brothers eventually went into military service, agreeing that my father was the one who could buy the house and raise his family there.
+One uncle lived with his wife and two sons in a nearby town.
 My parents didn’t go to my aunt and uncle’s wedding because they didn’t marry in the Catholic Church, and this was a hurt that would remain in their relationship even though the Church had become less strict as time went on.
-Uncle J served in the Marines during the Korean War.
+The other uncle served in the Marines during World War II.
 He and his wife divorced, and after that we didn’t see too much of him and his family.
-I do remember him visiting us when we were little, and he was very handsome in his military uniform.
+I remember him visiting us when we were little, and he was very handsome in his military uniform.

-My mother had only one brother who died at the age of ten during the same year that she was born.
+My mother had only one brother who died at the age of ten, the same year she was born.
 As an infant she was cared for by her Aunt Mary to help my grandmother recover from the loss and grief.
-My extended family was more formal than Don’s with get-togethers being few and far between.
+My extended family was more formal than Don’s, with get-togethers being few and far between.
 My mother’s parents, who lived near us, were the only relatives we grew up knowing on a regular basis.

-Don’s family, who seemed to be more driven toward security and establishing a securer life for their two sons, had a lot of expectations and plans for their sons’ futures, whereas my siblings and I felt we were freer to daydream and dabble in the creative life of children.
+Don’s family, who seemed to be more driven toward security and establishing a life for their two sons in America, had a lot of expectations and plans for their sons’ futures, whereas my siblings and I felt we were freer to daydream and dabble in the creative life of children and find our purpose.
 The expectations my parents conveyed to us were to be someone who contributed to the world in a positive way, while the emphasis in Don’s family was more on how much money and security you could earn.
 I remember Don struggling with what he wanted to do and whether he wanted to keep going to college at night, while still working at his full-time job.
-This was what his parents wanted him to do.
-His father worked all his married life at this same company, and was very sick with rheumatoid and osteoarthritis.
+That was what his parents wanted him to do.
+His father worked all his married life at the same company, and was very sick with rheumatoid and osteoarthritis.

-Don’s mother had bleeding ulcers when she was young, and he remembered her being in the hospital and he would sneak up the hospital stairs to see her when he was about four.
+Don’s mother had had bleeding ulcers when she was young, and he remembered her being in the hospital, sneaking up the hospital stairs to see her when he was about four.
 He had lived with his Aunt Mary when he was little during the time his mother was so sick.
 His mother also worked outside the home throughout most of her married life and considered my mother’s life to be easy and pampered.
 She would proudly say how she would work outside the home all day and then return home to scrub and clean the floors well past midnight.
 She also went to Mass every morning!

-Don also told me he had ulcers when he was young, so when it came time for him to go to college, the guidance counselor at the Prep High School cautioned against it, concerned it might be too much stress for him.
-Don was hospitalized when he was in the Air Force for medical reasons due to experiencing some kind of breakdown that had happened to him while on military operations when he was isolated in a cave in Formosa.
-I’m not sure of all the facts about his health except for what he told me.
-I didn’t think to ask him or anyone else.
-I just listened when he shared these things with me.
-I was growing in love for this man and wanted to bring happiness and love into our lives.
+Don also had ulcers when he was young, so when it came time for him to go to college, the guidance counselor at the prep high school cautioned against it, concerned it might be too much stress for him.
+Don was hospitalized when he was in the Air Force due to some kind of breakdown while on military operations when he’d been isolated in a cave in Formosa.
+I listened when he shared these things with me; I was growing in love with this man and wanted to bring happiness and love into our lives.

-And so love did deepen and wedding plans unfolded.
+And so, love did deepen and wedding plans unfolded.
 In May 1962 we were married on a beautiful sunny day.
-Don was joking that day about how he and his brother, R, sat in the diner down the street wondering if he wanted the ball and chain tied to his leg.
+Don was joking that day about how he and his brother sat in the diner down the street wondering if he wanted the ball and chain tied to his leg.

 WHEN I FALL IN LOVE

 Our honeymoon was in Miami Beach, Florida.
-I had not traveled at all outside of the northeast and Don was eager to show me Florida.
+I hadn’t traveled outside of the northeast at all and Don was eager to show me Florida.
 It was also a chance to visit with his Aunt Mary and Uncle Bill in Fort Lauderdale.
 We stayed at the Carillon Hotel and went water-skiing, horseback riding, swimming and deep-sea fishing during the day.
-I caught three huge blue fish (15 lbs each) while on the fishing boat.
+I caught three huge blue fish (15 lbs. each) while on the fishing boat.
 The fisherman (and Don) refused to help me, saying if you hooked it you had to bring it in.
-Once I caught the first one and brought it in, as soon as I dropped the line back in, there was another one on the hook!
+Once I caught the first one and brought it in, as soon as I dropped the line back in there was another one on the hook!
 I must have found a school of them!
 I was exhausted, but amazed that I was able to bring all three in.
-The fishermen told me that there was a superstition about having women on the boat because they brought bad luck.
+The fisherman told me that there was a superstition about having women on the boat because they brought bad luck.
 They laughed about how this was one day we had good luck.
-We gave the fish away to someone on the dock because we had nowhere to put them.
+We gave the fish away to someone on the dock though because we had nowhere to put them.

 At night, we got dressed up real sexy and went to the Tambourine Room for dancing and a show.
 It was real high society living!
 All this was new to me.
-It turned out not to be a lifestyle that would be a part of my life in the future.
-It was the one and only time I wore the Blue Fox fur stole that Don had given me Later in life, I would take it out of storage and sell it at the estate sale after my mother died, along with my wedding gown which my mother had kept all these years in her “hope chest”.
-I decided to keep the “Hope” chest.
+It wouldn’t be part of my lifestyle in the future.
+It was one of only a few times I wore the blue fox fur stole Don had given me.

-Working at the NYC Savings Bank became the least important thing for me.
-I remember sitting on the subway car reading the advertisements of upcoming events after May 5th, and feeling as if I would be in an entirely different world in another time from that day on.
-So, I quit my job in New York City, leaving Gus and the memory of stolen kisses behind, and got a part-time job at an insurance company at a nearby city, devoting most of my time to keeping our little apartment on Arthur Street clean and comfortable, having meals on the table when Don came home from work from NJ Insurance Company.
-(Yes, he quit his previous job and quit going to college at nights) and we both dreamed about having a baby soon.
+Working at the New York Savings Bank became the least important thing for me.
+I remember sitting on the subway car reading the advertisements of upcoming events after May 5th, and feeling as if I would be in an entirely different world, in another time, from that day on.
+So, I quit my job in New York City, leaving Gus and the memory of stolen kisses behind, and got a part-time job at an insurance company at a nearby city, devoting most of my time to keeping our little apartment clean and comfortable, and having meals on the table when Don came home from work from NJ insurance company.
+He quit his previous job and quit going to college at nights, and we both dreamed about having a baby soon.

 Wives And Lovers